cloudfoundry/stratos/README.md

 * [Plugins](docs/plugins.md)

 ## System Requirements
-Nginx is used to serve static files while Node.js + Express is used to host the mock REST API backend (which is in development).
-Another container hosts the MySQL database for session and service instance management.
+Nginx is used to serve static files while a Golang based REST API backend.
+Another container hosts the Postgres database for session and service instance management.
 Finally, there is a container hosting Elasticsearch that provides the cache component.

 This project depends on the following:
 * [Docker](https://docs.docker.com/mac)